Colorado bill would allow civil action on past sexual abuse - WTMJ

 Those opposing the bill argued that it would create new legal obligations on past actions, something that the state Supreme Court has decided is unconstitutional, said Richard Collins, a law professor from the University of Colorado in Boulder who testified.

-Mark Behrens, a lawyer representing the American Tort Reform Association also argued that the passage of time complicates pursuing civil cases since documents may not exist and the people involved may no longer be alive — further challenging the possibility of a fair trial.
+Mark Behrens, a lawyer representing the American Tort Reform Association, argued that the passage of time complicates pursuing civil cases since documents may not exist and the people involved may no longer be alive — further challenging the possibility of a fair trial.

-Kady plans to testify Thursday in support of the bill.
-He said that while it won’t stop sexual molestation from happening, he believes it will create more accountability for institutions faced with the possibility of paying millions of dollars in damages.
+Kady, who testified in support of the bill, said that while it won’t stop sexual molestation from happening, he believes it will create more accountability for institutions faced with the possibility of paying millions of dollars in damages.

 He added: “A lot of companies, a lot of organizations, the bottom line is money.
 And if their bottom line is hurt then they’re gone.
 You gotta hit them where they hurt.”